 What needs to be provided to qualify for that sick leave?

-Your attendance policy can also include personal leave options so that your employees don’t use up their sick leave inappropriately.
-You can also include an additional paid time off option such as a Vacation Day for added flexibility.
+An attendance policy can also include personal leave options so that your employees don’t use up their sick leave unnecessarily.
+You can also include an additional paid time off option such as a “Vacation Day” for added flexibility.

 E. FMLA protected leave